YuSugihara/QTL-seq/README.md

 `-o` : name of output directory.
 Specified name cannot exist.

-`-T` : trim your reads using triimomatic.
+`-T` : trim your reads using trimmomatic.

 ### Example 3 : run QTL-seq from BAM
 ```